jotform/jotform-api-php/README.md

 ```

 First the _JotForm_ class is included from the _jotform-api-php/JotForm.php_ file.
 This class provides access to JotForm's API.
 You have to create an API client instance with your API key.
-In any case of exception (wrong authentication etc.), you can catch it or let it fail with fatal error.
+In case of an exception (wrong authentication etc.), you can catch it or let it fail with a fatal error.